 I need a minimum of five days' lead time to prepare a custom cake for you, please - I make every bake to order, often sourcing fresh ingredients or making specific elements from scratch, and my kids can't look after themselves just yet...or so they claim.
 There's always a chance I can make you something last minute - it'll incur a £25 rush charge but if you're in a cake emergency situation, I'll try my best!

 For wedding cakes and dessert tables, please get in touch at least 6 weeks before your event, so we can speak to discuss, design and I can send tasting box or two as needs be.
-To ensure the flavours are to your tastes, I ask anyone ordering a wedding cake or dessert table to purchase a taster box for £25 of your shortlisted flavours to be sent to you by post. £15 will be redeemable against your final balance if you choose Den to cater your special occasion.
+To ensure the flavours are to your tastes, I ask anyone ordering a wedding cake or dessert table to purchase a taster box for £30 of your shortlisted flavours to be sent to you by post.

 I personally create and assemble every bake manually - each Den product is unique and the images on this site are for display purposes only, so please don't worry if your product doesn't look identical to those shown here (but yes, I made everything pictured on this site and across my social media!)